simonsanvil/cookiecutter-data-science/README.md

-# A personally custom Data Science Project Template based on cookiecutter-data-science
+# Data Science Template

+### A personally customed cookiecutter template based for data science projects

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._